 Hatching these cute little eggs is fun for all ages with it’s spectacular chemical reactions.
 This year I might try hiding some new surprises in our eggs to keep the kids guessing!
 You can also make our gorgeous Erupting Rainbow Rocks.
 This is simple chemistry at its best!
 But it can also get messy, making it a fun outdoor activity.

 This stuff is mesmerizing.
 If you’ve never played with Oobleck make this your summer of oobleck awesomeness!
+It is fun, but messy, making it the perfect outdoor messy science experiment.
 Looking for a cool twist?
 Why not try Colour Changing Oobleck (a chemistry experiment) or Glow in the Dark Oobleck for those late nights?
 I also highly recommend testing out a few different Oobleck recipes and activities with Oobleck, there are so many options!

 This is such a messy and amazing egg drop challenge!
 You can go the traditional route and build a contraption, or test out the incredible way Oobleck can be used in an Egg Drop challenge.
 Sure to be a massive hit!
 But definitely an outdoor challenge.
 It’s messy!

 A great engineering challenge that explores the science of image refraction, this pool noodle periscope is a fun project and use for old pool noodles that will have your kids running about like spies!

 Got an adventurer on your hands?
 Challenge them to make their very own compass to guide them on their adventures.
 Learn how to make a compass with our simple tutorial.